 Verizon (VZ) Receives a Rating Update from a Top Analyst

-Tigress Financial analyst Ivan Feinseth reiterated a Hold rating on Verizon (VZ) today.
-The company’s shares closed last Monday at $60.51.
+In a report released today, Timothy Horan from Oppenheimer maintained a Buy rating on Verizon (VZ), with a price target of $70.00.
+The company’s shares closed last Monday at $58.52.

-According to TipRanks.com, Feinseth is a top 100 analyst with an average return of 17.8% and a 71.2% success rate.
-Feinseth covers the Consumer Goods sector, focusing on stocks such as Snap-on, Garmin, and Apple.
+According to TipRanks.com, Horan is a top 100 analyst with an average return of 17.4% and a 76.1% success rate.
+Horan covers the Technology sector, focusing on stocks such as Limelight Networks, GTT Communications, and Boingo Wireless.

-Verizon has an analyst consensus of Moderate Buy, with a price target consensus of $63.56, representing a 5.3% upside.
-In a report released yesterday, Deutsche Bank also initiated coverage with a Hold rating on the stock with a $63.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Verizon with a $63.43 average price target.

 See today’s analyst top recommended stocks >>